lynix/dnsstat/README.md

 ## Usage

-Just run the binary with a pcap file as argument:
+Run the binary with a pcap file as argument:
 ```
 $ ./dnsstat /path/to/trace.pcap
 Queries